Alternatives to Adderall: Natural and Pharmaceutical Substitutes

 Why Patients Should Explore Adderall Alternatives

 The drug is a central nervous system stimulant.
 On the surface, it seems like it would be contraindicated for those who have ADHD.
 However, because the brains of those with ADHD work differently than others, stimulants do, in fact, help.
 But with this comes other effects.
-For example, patients may consume the drug for recreational purposes (abuse) such as the effects of snorting Adderall, are likely to develop tolerance to this drug and create a need for a replacement medication.
+For example, patients may consume the drug for recreational purposes (abuse) such as the effects of snorting Adderall, and who are likely to develop tolerance to this drug and create a need for a replacement medication.

 Generic Names for Adderall